Democratic heliocentric coordinates underestimate the rate of instabilities in long-term integrations of the Solar System: Tests

 \subsection{Artificial numerical precession}

-We next run a set of simulations for $10^5$~yrs with both DHC and Jacobi coordinates.
+We next run sets of simulations for $10^3$~yrs with both DHC and Jacobi coordinates.
 We again use the present day values for all initial orbital parameters except for Mercury's eccentricity $e_1$ which we adjust manually this time.
 To measure the errors of different schemes, we compare them against integrations using the high-order, adaptive-timestep IAS15 integrator \citep{ReinSpiegel2015}, which obtains correct results to within accumulated floating-point errors.

-In Fig.~\ref{fig:prec} we plot the absolute error in the precession rate of Mercury as a function of the timestep for the three cases of $e_1=0.4$, $0.6$, and $0.8$.
+In Fig.~\ref{fig:prec} we plot the magnitude of the error in the precession rate of Mercury (top) and the magnitude of the relative energy error (bottom) as a function of the timestep for the three cases of $e_1=0.4$, $0.6$, and $0.8$.
 We also plot the precession rate of Mercury due to general relativistic effects (horizontal line) and the timescale for Mercury to cross the pericenter (vertical line) defined as:

 where $n_1$ is the mean motion of Mercury \citep{Wisdom2015}.
 Note that the pericenter timescale can be significantly shorter than the orbital period for eccentric orbits.